 - Minimum Balance Requirements.
 The majority of the accounts have no balance requirements but carry a fixed monthly fee.

 What banks or credit unions do not use ChexSystems?

 If your ChexSystems record is holding you back from opening a bank account, non-ChexSystems banks can be your best option.
-Many banks offer accounts that bypass this check, while others bypass checks entirely.

 Can you open a bank account if you’re in ChexSystems?

 If you’ve been denied a new checking account due to a negative ChexSystems report, you can still open a bank account.
 In this case, you will need to look for banking options marked as second-chance banking.